signal-process/signal-process.github.io/_pages/about.md

 ---
 #### Other Important Information:
-1. Submitted workshop papers should abide by the ICASSP-2025 paper style, format, and length, and the peer-reviewing process will follow the main conference reviewing guidelines.
-The workshop papers will be published at the IEEE Xplore Digital Library (with a separate conference record number).
-The paper submission and reviewing process will be conducted through the ICASSP-2025 paper management system (Microsoft CMT).
-There must be an author of each accepted workshop paper presenting it in-person.
++ Submitted workshop papers should abide by the ICASSP 2025 paper style, format, and length, and the peer-reviewing process will follow the main conference reviewing guidelines.
++ The workshop papers will be published at the IEEE Xplore Digital Library (with a separate conference record number).
++ The paper submission and reviewing process will be conducted through the ICASSP 2025 paper management system.
++ There must be an author of each accepted workshop paper presenting it in-person.
-2. The workshop attendance will be free-of-charge for the main conference registrants, while a reduced registration fee will be charged to workshop-only attendees.
++ The workshop attendance will be free-of-charge for the main conference registrants, while a reduced registration fee will be charged to workshop-only attendees.
-3. We welcome all people from relevant academic communities, research institutes, companies or industrial sectors to contribute to this workshop.

 ---